Warts

 Genital warts are usually painless but may occasionally itch and cause some inflammation, or bleeding from the anus or the urethra (the tube that carries urine).

-How do I know if I've got it?
+How do I know if I have warts?

 Can it be treated?